Jonathan9168/PES-2021-Dynamic-Smokes/README.md

 Within the new folder generated, there will be an effect_config file.

-Open effect_config, scroll to the bottom and paste the code from the code file attached between the setting and effect tags as shown in the image.
+Open effect_config, scroll to the bottom and paste the code from the smokes file attached between the <create> and <effect> tags as shown in the image.
 ```
 ![image](https://user-images.githubusercontent.com/77795437/210905736-70d31a31-b825-41d9-bd4c-08468612007c.png)